Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-If your routes are created in several files, there is no need to instantiate the 'auth' object every time; you can use the `ensureAuthenticated` function directly, for example:
+If your routes are created over several files, there is no need to instantiate the 'auth' object every time; you can use the `ensureAuthenticated` function directly, for example:

 ```js
 var ensureAuthenticated = require('krot').auth.ensureAuthenticated;